 Other days, they make a grilled cheese sandwich seem magical.
 It’s not always pretty.
 If I want inspiration, I’ll go read Enjoying the Small Things.
 Mostly when I read a blog, I want community.
 I want to know that I’m not the only one whose kids still sleeps with me, that someone else’s 3-year-old is subsisting on chicken nuggets, that it is perfectly normal to not like your kids every minute of every day.
 I want to understand your misery and share your joy..not feel like I’m a loser and you’re a liar.Write with your heart on your mommy blog or whatever kind o blog you have.
 A great example of being fearless and honest Jennifer Kindhouse and JessicaGottlieb.

 Make it well written.
 I understand that some people feel that their blog is “their” space, like a diary.
 To an extent, I do agree.
 But if you want/expect your blog to be read by a lot of people, you have to play by the rules….of grammar.
 Nobody wants to read run-on sentences, misspelled words or choppy, nonsensical ramblings.
 Believe me, I edit for a living, it’s no fun.
+Having tools like the punctuation checker – seo tools centre would be a huge difference-maker in your writing game.

 Pay attention to how you write.
 It is as important as what you write.
 Hell, be brave use some of those big words that you learned in college and knew before you had children.
 You know the ones from way back when you actually conversed with other adults on a regular basis?
 Great examples of this would be Laura @ A(n)(Un)common Family and Fadra (Fay-dra) @ All.Things.Fadra